 Why Stretch Marks Happen

 A stretch mark is a type of scar that develops when our skin stretches or shrinks quickly.
 The abrupt change causes the collagen and elastin, which support our skin, to rupture.
-As the skin heals, stretch marks may appear.
+As the skin heals, stretch marks do not always form.
 Not everyone develops these narrow bands on their skin, and much of the effects are caused by genetic predispositions.
-It is important to always apply moisturizer as the skin is stretching, keeping it always well-moisturized will greatly reduce the rupturing of collagen and elastin.
+It is important to always apply moisturizer as the skin is stretching.
+Keeping skin well-moisturized will greatly reduce the rupturing of collagen and elastin.

-After the skin has already stretched and the damage has already been done, sometimes it will take a bit more to bring the skin back closer to where it was before, and unfortunately it will never be the same again.
-However, stimulating the collagen repairs signals by deep exfoliation in those areas can help encourage the skin to repair itself slowly.
-Our collagen, egg, hyaluronic acid, farm-fresh fats, milk, and buttermilk products contain naturally nourishing and bioavailable ingredients to give your skin the most topical benefits for its journey to recovery!
+After the skin has already stretched and the damage has already been done, sometimes it will take more patience.
+Unfortunately once stretched, skin will never be the same again.
+Stimulating collagen production through deep exfoliation in those areas can help encourage the skin to repair itself slowly.
+Our collagen, egg, hyaluronic acid, farm-fresh fats, milk, and buttermilk products can help.
+These products contain nourishing and bioavailable ingredients to give your skin the most topical benefits for its journey to recovery!

 Sun / UV Light Exposure